davidmarkclements/0x/readme.md

 native stack frames (C++ modules and Libuv I/O), but may result in missing stacks on Node 8.

-See [kernel-tracing doc](docs/kernel-tracing.md) for more information.
+See [docs/kernel-tracing](docs/kernel-tracing.md) for more information.

 Default: false